rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 You can opt out of this behaviour for individual identifier patterns by prefixing them with `move` or `mut`.
 Note that you cannot create a mutable reference from an immutable one, and this is not what `mut` does—it sets the binding mode to a mutable move.
+Note that the move occurs after the dereferencing and is thus part of a copy.

 ```rust
 let mut x_and_y: (i32, i32) = (25, -4);